How Nurses Can Plan Career Changes in 2024

 Careers for Nurses Who Want to Leave the Bedside

 Aesthetic/Cosmetic Nurses and Aesthetic NPs help people through the use of non-invasive, in-office treatments such as injectables and skincare treatments.
-Aesthetic nurses often help plastic surgeons and cosmetic dermatologists, providing pre-and post-operative care related to plastic surgery as well as delivering care to patients under the supervision of a physician.
+Aesthetic nurse practitioners often help plastic surgeons and cosmetic dermatologists, providing pre-and post-operative care related to plastic surgery as well as delivering care to patients under the supervision of a physician.

 Telehealth nurses are Registered Nurses that use telecommunication technology such as video, phone, email, and messaging to provide high-quality care to patients.
 They often help patients with minor health problems and can help determine if patients need to seek emergency care, make an in-person appointment with a physician, or can be treated without further guidance.

 Forensic nurses care for victims of violent crime, abuse, or neglect while gathering evidence to support law enforcement.
 Forensic nursing is a unique specialty that blends the worlds of nursing, science, and the legal system.
+There are several types of forensic nurses that you can specialize in if this field interests you.

 Research Nurses, also referred to as Clinical Nurse Researchers or Nurse Researchers, develop and implement studies to investigate and provide information on new medications, vaccinations, and medical procedures.
 They assist in providing evidence-based research that is essential to safe and quality nursing care.